-Sports Athletic Counseling
+Sports Psychology and Athletic Counseling

 So what is sports counseling exactly?

 There are three different principles or disciplines of sports counseling that I focus on here at Guy Counseling in Chicago:

-Positive Expectation and Self-Image
+1. Positive Expectation and Self-Image

 Even though you may not realize it consciously, your own self-doubt and negative self-image can get in the way of you achieving to your highest capabilities, whether it is during competition or through training.
 If you expect that you will perform poorly, there is no way that you can do your best.

 This is because your physical motivation to perform is easily clouded by what your expectations of your performance will be.
 By combining mindful approaches to wellness as part of counseling, such as acceptance and commitment therapy, I may be able to work with you to clear your mind of the doubts that cloud your focus and stamina.

-Building the Proverbial Bridge for Mind and Body Connection
+2. Building Mind and Body Connection Bridge

 Your physical health often depends on your emotional and vice versa, because the mind and body are in constant communication with neural signals that travel to and from in your nervous system.

-Through the use of mindful approaches to wellness such as CBT at my office, I work to encourage the appropriate signals between mind and body and teach you new techniques that can be used when you are in the middle of sports performance.
+Through the use of mindful approaches to wellness, such as CBT at my office, I work to encourage the appropriate signals between mind and body and teach you new techniques that can be used when you are in the middle of sports performance.

 Most people have no idea that the mind cannot discern something that is happening physically from what is being envisioned instead.
 The same thought processes occur and your muscles may even react accordingly.

 Where did mindfulness for athletic performance come from?